 When is Qingming Festival?

 What Day Is Qingming Festival On The Lunar Calendar?
-The Qingming Festival is also known as the Tomb-sweeping day or the Pure Brightness Festival, Ching Ming Festival.
+The Qingming Festival is also known as the Tomb-sweeping Day or the Pure Brightness Festival, or Ching Ming Festival.
 It is celebrated on the 4th or 5th day of April in the Gregorian calendar, the 15th day after the Spring Equinox.
 There are times when it could land on the 6th of April, depending on the days of that specific year.

-It is also known as the Ancestors’ Day or the Chinese Memorial Day, and it is among the Chinese 24 Solar Terms.
+It is also known as Ancestors’ Day or the Chinese Memorial Day, and it is among the Chinese 24 Solar Terms.
 From the 4th or 5th of April, temperatures in the country begin to rise, and rainfall gradually increases.
 When this happens, the Chinese know that it is time to plow and sow in the spring.
 For this reason, the festival is directly associated with agricultural matters.
 Even so, it is not necessarily a seasonal symbol but a day to pay respect to the dead, pay attention to other activities, and take time to embark on a Spring outing.

 It has been observed by the Han Chinese, Thailand, Singapore, Hong Kong, Malaysia, Indonesia, and Macau, for over 2500 years.
 Even so, there are significant changes in how it is celebrated over the years.